lvlingyu11/Truth-Discovery-for-Crowdsourcing-Data/Experimentation/README.txt

 -user_model.py: Model for crow worker.

--graph_builder.py: builder the relationship between items and workers, for example, assign the observed label for the correspomding
+-graph_builder.py: builder the relationship between items and workers, for example, assign the observed label for the corresponding item.
-	item.
 For the item, record the workers who labeled it.

 The aggregating algorithms will be applied to the built graph, which including the relations between items and workers.